video

 The answer is C.

-The weight of a cat can be measured in pounds, which can be measured in gallons.
+The weight of a cat can be measured in pounds.

-Is it A, the amount of space inside a large box, B, the height of the milk bottle, or C, the weight of a cat?
+Which can be measured in gallons?
+Is it A, the amount of space inside a large box, B, the height of a milk bottle, or C, the weight of a cat?
 Pause, have a go, press play when ready.

 Did you get it?
 The answer is A, the amount of space inside a large box.

-Many units were originally based on practical ways of measuring things by comparing them to common objects that are around.
+Many units were originally based on practical ways of measuring things by comparing 'em to common objects that are around.

 Other examples are we can express how much something weighs by saying it weighs equivalent to five or six stones.

-However, a problem with that is that people have different size feet.
+However, a problem with that is that people have different sized feet.

-So what one person says as being three foot might not be the same as what someone else says as being three foot.
+So what one person says as being three foot may not be the same as what someone else says as being three foot.

-So during the 1800s, many of these units were standardised to create the imperial system of measurements, and now one foot is a equal to exactly 12 inches.
+So during the 1800s, many of these units were standardised to create the imperial system of measurements, and now, one foot is equal to exactly 12 inches.

 Most countries in the world use metric units for measuring things, such as metres, grammes, and litres.